Australiana Pioneer Village: History

 On 30 March 1989 a "Friends" Society was formed, the inaugural meeting attracting 24 members, increasing to almost 100 friends and workers by 1991.
 The Village was widely used by schools, local and overseas visitors, film crews, the community and businesses during the 1980s and 1990s.
-In April 1985 Grace Bros. retailers hired the Village for their firm's 100 year celebrations.
+In April 1985 Grace Bros retailers hired the Village for their firm's 100 year celebrations.
 Nearly 10,000 employees and their families attended, hundreds of them being bussed from country centres as far flung as Tamworth and Dubbo.
 Australia Day celebrations, and Annual Bush Fire Brigade Field Days were held there (16).
 An award-winning heritage video made by Hawkesbury City Council was partly shot at the Village in 1994 and it was featured on Telstra's telephone book cover in 1998.
 In 1987 visitor numbers for that year reached 27, 572 with 164 school visits included.
-Articles praising Australiana Pioneer Village have been regularly published, including those in Woman's Day (16 June 1969), The Sun-Herald (30 August 1970 and 19 October 1986), The Open Road (August 1988) and the Daily Telegraph (12 February 1997).
+Articles praising Australiana Pioneer Village have been regularly published, including those in Woman's Day (16 June 1969), the Sun-Herald (30 August 1970 and 19 October 1986), Open Road (August 1988) and the Daily Telegraph (12 February 1997).
 Documentaries, films and advertisements have used Australiana Pioneer village, and the community have conducted market days there).

 A name modification took place in 1993, the Village becoming the Australian Pioneer Village Recreation and Animal Park, with a management committee formed from a public meeting undertaking control of the Village.
 Additional initiatives included the planting of over 10,000 trees on the land by community groups.

 From 4 January 1997 Council leased the property to Chris Wells, resulting in another name change to Heritage Farm.
 When the lease expired in 2002, Hawkesbury City Council agreed at its 11 February 2002 meeting to sell Australiana Pioneer Village to James Kelly, making no mention of its listing on the Hawkesbury Local Environment Plan or the heritage constraints necessary to the property.
 This decision was invalidated because the land on which the Australian Pioneer Village stands is zoned "community" and cannot be sold without being reclassified, which it then was.
 Subsequently, a third community group was formed to ensure the Australiana Pioneer Village remained a community asset and that its heritage and environmental integrity is retained.

 The Australiana Pioneer Village was closed from 2002 until January 2011.
 In 2010, it was leased to The Australiana Pioneer Village Ltd, an organisation which had been set up to in 2002 to preserve the site as a community asset.
 The organisation were granted $100,000 towards the cost of repairs and it formally reopened on 26 January 2011.